dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 ## Setting up

-To allow file transfers in and out of dCache using xrootd, a new `xrootd door` must be started.
-This door acts then as the entry point to all xrootd requests.
+To allow file transfers in and out of dCache using xroot, a new `xrootd door` must be started.
+This door acts then as the entry point to all xroot requests.
 Compared to the native xrootd server-implementation (produced by SLAC), the `xrootd door` corresponds to the `redirector node`.

 To enable the `xrootd door`, you have to change the layout file corresponding to your dCache-instance.
 Enable the xrootd-service within the domain that you want to run it by adding the following line

 ```ini
 [<domainName>/xrootd]